hyoshioka0128/openai-plugin-fastapi/README.md

 1. Open repo in VS Code
 1. Create a new Python virtual environment and activate it
 1. Hit F5 to start the API
-1. Open Chat GPT and add the plugin with `localhost:8000`
+1. Open ChatGPT and add the plugin with `localhost:8000`
 1. Run a query for 'hiking boots'

 ## Deploy to Azure